delphidabbler/pashi/Docs/ReadMe.txt

   * The program's uninstall information is registered with the Programs and Features (aka Add / Remove Programs) control panel applet.

-  * The system path may be updated if you chose the relevant option.
+  * The system path will have been modified if you chose the relevant option.

   * A program group will be created in the start menu.